National Scenic River

 close the trail to hikers.
 Special regulations apply.

-- PICNICKING - Picnicking is allowed in the
+- PICNICKING - Picnicking is allowed at the

 - OBSERVATION TOWER - A 30 foot observation